deemson/pydto/README.md

   DTO datatypes, which can be then serialized into JSON, YAML, etc. without any additional fuss.
-  - `schema.to_native` works as exact opposite: it takes primitive datatypes, encountered in deserialized objects, and converts them to native Python objects.
+  - `schema.to_native` works as exact opposite: it takes primitive datatypes, encountered in deserialized objects and converts them to native Python objects.
 Simple datatypes like strings or integers leaved as they are, but types like datetimes or decimals will be converted.